Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Empirical Demonstrations

 Overall, ACODE yields more informative inferences compared to individual-level outlier identification, especially when leveraging the WMW test or Fisher's combination method.
 Further, ACODE achieves near-oracle performance with respect to the selections of classifier and local testing procedure, without incurring in selection bias.

-Figure~\ref{fig:exp-lhco-sel} describes related results from experiments in which ACODE is applied to construct a 90\% lower confidence bound for the number of outliers in a data-driven subset of test points, selected as those with the largest conformity scores.
-Similar to Figure~\ref{fig:exp-synthetic-1-sel}, in these experiments the scores are computed by a single classifier, AdaBoost, to facilitates the interpretation of the findings.
-The results confirm the LMPI test for Lehmann's alternative with $k=3$ tends to lead to more informative lower bounds compared to other local testing procedures, including the WMW test.
-Moreover, the adaptive version of ACODE again approximately maximizes power by selecting the testing procedure automatically.
-Additional results, with qualitatively similar conclusions, are presented in Appendix~\ref{app:numerical-lhco}.
+Additional results, with qualitatively similar conclusions, are presented in Appendix~\ref*{app:numerical-lhco}.